mmtk/util/rust_util/

 //! if the initial element values are zero.
 Primitive type, such as `i8`, `usize`, `f32`, as well

-//! as types with known representations such as `Option<NonZeroUsize>` implement the `IsZero`
+//! as types with known representations such as `Option<NonZeroUsize>` implement the `IsZero` trait.

-//! trait.
+//!
 However, it has several limitations.

 //!

 //!
-1. Composite types, such as `SpaceDescriptor(usize)`, doesn't implement the `IsZero` trait,
+1. Composite types, such as `SpaceDescriptor(usize)`, don't implement the `IsZero` trait, even

-//! even if it has the `#[repr(transparent)]` annotation.
+//! if they have the `#[repr(transparent)]` annotation.

 //!
 2. The `IsZero` trait is private to the `std` module, and we cannot use it.